syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 In `api/v1beta1/website_types.go:32` there is a field called `foo` and there is a helpful comment above it describing the use of `foo`.

-The reason this is defined first in Golang is to allow reference these fields from the Golang controller.
-You will get experience using this a few challenges from now.
+The reason your CRD is defined first in Golang is so that the Golang controller can  reference the definition, and you will explore this more later.

 👩🏾‍💻 Creating a yaml version